-Because of its affordability, incredible beauty, and sunny weather almost year round, Portugal is quickly becoming one of the most popular European destinations.
-While Lisbon and Porto remain the most visited locations, travelers are also discovering the country’s other fabulous attractions like: Pena Palace in Sintra, Benagil Cave in the dramatic Algarve cost, Venice of Portugal – Aveiro, and the most western part of Europe – Cabo da Roca.
+Because of its affordability, incredible beauty, and sunny weather almost year-round, Portugal is quickly becoming one of the most popular European destinations.
+While Lisbon and Porto remain the most visited locations, travelers are also discovering the country’s other fabulous attractions like Pena Palace in Sintra, Benagil Cave in the dramatic Algarve coast, Venice of Portugal – Aveiro, and the most western part of Europe – Cabo da Roca.
 If you are thinking of visiting this sunny corner of Europe, here is a one week Portugal itinerary I crafted for you.

 One Week in Portugal – The Essential Travel Itinerary

 I had my eyes on Portugal for a long time, ever since I saw pictures on Benagil Cave a few years ago.
 I finally took action when I spotted an incredibly well-priced self-drive tour, that I simply could not resist.
 It was early December, which could be quite rainy in Portugal, therefore a slow season there.

 My thought was that after my trip to Iceland, a few drops of water in a warm climate were not going to spoil my fun.
 The deal included a round trip flight, hotels with breakfast, and a car rental – all for less than a discounted round trip to anywhere in Europe.
 I took my chances and it paid off.
 Portugal welcomed me with a sunny sky and exceeded my expectations with its irresistible charm.

 The itinerary offered by my tour company was missing one of the most beautiful areas of Portugal, the Algarve Coast, and its famous Benagil Cave.
 I needed to correct it so I added two more nights without additional charges for the flights.